Monument Resource Center

 - Your earnings compound tax-free.

-- Withdrawals are tax-free for medical expenses (or any purpose after you’re 65).
+- Withdrawals are tax-free for medical expenses.
 Think about the compounding potential when contributions are invested and remain untouched until retirement!

 As a high-income earner, you may feel comfortable about your ability to cover out-of-pocket medical costs.
 Don’t discount the wealth-generating potential and flexibility an HSA can afford you, from lowering your current taxable income now to creating a tax-free source of money for an uncertain future.